edgedb/edgedb/docs/guides/tutorials/cloudflare_workers.rst

 Here's a minimal starter project that you can use as a
 reference: `EdgeDB Cloudflare Minimal Starter`_.

-Check out the `Cloudflare Workers documentation`_ for more information, and to learn about the various features and capabilities of Cloudflare Workers.
+Check out the `Cloudflare Workers documentation`_ for more information and to learn about the various features and capabilities of Cloudflare Workers.

 .. _`EdgeDB Cloudflare Minimal Starter`: